PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 - Mode 1: Items only.
 Don't catch anything.
 - Mode 2: Catch everything using the specified ball.
+- Mode 3: Shiny Hunt: Save before each raid and catch.
+Stop if shiny.

 Mode 2 will look to see if what you caught is shiny and will send notifications.

+Mode 3 will shiny hunt for a shiny Tera raid.
+If found, the program will stop.
+When you reset the game, you will be in front of the shiny raid. (assuming your date has not rolled over)

 ### Game Language: